The Gord Downie & Chanie Wenjack Fund

 What does my donation support?

-Your donation supports the continued development and deployment of our Legacy School and Legacy Space programs.
-With your support, we’re able to expand our reach and build out our kits with more resources.
+Your generous donation supports the continued development and deployment of our programs, campaigns, and events.
+With your support, we’re able to expand our reach throughout Canada, building awareness, education, and connections between Indigenous and non-Indigenous peoples.

 What is Secret Path Week?